1936 Auckland Rugby League season: Annual meeting

-It was decided to begin the season on the 18th of April and a "substantial portion" of the gate would be donated to Jim Laird, the Marist player who was still recovering from an injury received playing for New Zealand the previous season.
+It was decided to begin the season on 18 April and a "substantial portion" of the gate would be donated to Jim Laird, the Marist player who was still recovering from an injury received playing for New Zealand the previous season.
 Senior premiership matches would start on May 2.
 On September 12 during the break between Roope Rooster games at Carlaw Park John A. Lee was presented with a silver mounted oak inkstand by officials of Auckland Rugby League.
 Lee was an M.P. and was being elevated to Parliamentary Under-Secretary in charge of the State housing scheme.
 This required him to spend a lot more time in Wellington and he would be relinquishing the presidency of Auckland Rugby League at the end of the season.
 Lee said "I love the game and I like the people associated with it"... "what ever can do for the league code will be done, not because of politics, but because I love league football".